Naloxone

 How does naloxone work?

-During an overdose, opioids can cause slowed, irregular, or stopped breathing, which may result in loss of consciousness and potentially death.
+During an overdose, opioids can cause slowed, irregular, or stopped breathing, which may result in loss of consciousness and potential death.
 When administered as an overdose intervention, naloxone (as an opioid antagonist) displaces and blocks opioids from attaching to opioid receptors, temporarily stopping their effects and reversing the overdose.
 Naloxone saves lives because it can quickly restore normal breathing to a person experiencing an opioid overdose.

 Can naloxone reverse an overdose that is not caused by an opioid?